wbcolon/xPlay/README.md

 entry in the track list or the queue.
 The tags are stored in the database.
 The tag dialog can be accessed by pressing the *Tags* button at the bottom of the queue list.
 The tag dialog allows to load or extend the queue with tracks that have a specific tag.

+The artist, album and track name can be modified.
+If the queue is empty and no music file is playing then a shifh-right click on an artist, album or track entry will open a popup menu that allows us to rename the entry.
+The corresponding directory (for artist and album) or the file name (for track) will be renamed.
+The tags of all affected music files will be updated as well as any matching database entries.

 The Rotel widget allows to control a Rotel A12 or A14 amp via a network connection.
 The volume can be adjusted (maximum of 60) and the input can be selected.
 The values for bass and treble can be adjusted (from -10 to +10)